-4.2 JIP Participation
+4.3 JIP Participation

-- Is Company based, but requires the Company's Nation to be a member of ECCC (see Figure 1). - Is regulated on a National basis via the related National Creep Committee (NCC) and its rules, where such a Committee has been founded and has become an ECCC member (D, UK, I, etc.) The JIP Secretariat and the ECCC EXEC will encourage contact between companies belonging to the same Nation, to form a National Committee to equitably share the ECCC contribution.
-It is recommended that the NCC oversees the NAC, the data exchange with ECCC, and regulates the distribution of information among the JIP participants - Requires annual fee payment.
-Figure 5 shows the NAC and the JIP fee and their interaction.
+- The JIP participation is organisation-based, but requires the Organisation Nation to be a member of ECCC (see Figure 1). - It is regulated on a National basis via the related National Creep Committee (NCC) and its rules, where such a Committee has been founded and has become an ECCC member (DE, UK, IT, FR etc.) The JIP Secretariat and the ECCC EXEC will encourage contact between companies belonging to the same Nation, to form a National Committee to equitably share the ECCC contribution.
+It is recommended that the NCC oversees the NAC, the data exchange with ECCC, and regulates the distribution of information among the JIP participants - It requires annual fee payment.
+Figure 5 shows the NAC and the JIP fee and their interaction. - It is necessary to allow an organization to participate in ECCC WG meetings, or to access non-public ECCC documentation. - Does not provide access to creep data when this is not compliant to ECCC rules.
+However, JIP participation will provide access to all experimental data newly created in the ECCC joint projects during the duration of the JIP. - It is necessary to allow an organization access to raw creep data collations delivered in exchange from ECCC, with the approval of the relevant WG3.x Convener. - Does not count towards the NAC (see Figure 5). - Allows the JIP participant to apply for technical work (for instance data assessment) defined in an ECCC issued specification and to be conducted in accordance with the ECCC recommendations. - It ensures that the participant will be kept informed of future project developments.